← The archive Dispatch

 I’m a developer.
 When I see a broken process, my instinct is to build a tool.
 So I did.

-It’s called Baubiber — a play on “Bau” (German for construction) and “Biber” (beaver, nature’s most relentless builder).
+It’s called Baubiber, a mashup of “Bau” (German for construction) and “Biber” (beaver, nature’s most relentless builder).
 It’s a side project.
 Not a company, not a startup with a pitch deck and a funding round.
-Just something I’m building because the problem is real and I think technology can genuinely help.
+Something I’m building because the problem is real and I think technology can help.

-The idea is simple: make it as easy to find a construction professional as it is to call an Uber.
-But instead of matching drivers to riders, you’re matching renovation projects to the right professionals — based on skills, location, availability, and past work.
+The idea is simple: make finding a construction professional as easy as calling an Uber.
+Instead of matching drivers to riders, you’re matching renovation projects to the right professionals, based on skills, location, availability, past work.

 You take photos of what needs fixing or renovating.
-The app uses AI to analyze the images — it identifies the type of work, estimates scope, and generates a structured project brief.
-No more writing vague descriptions or forgetting to mention that the ceiling is 4 meters high.
+The app uses AI to analyse the images.
+It identifies the type of work, estimates scope, generates a structured project brief.
+No more vague descriptions or forgetting to mention that the ceiling is 4 metres high.
 The AI captures what matters.

-Then Baubiber matches your project to professionals who actually do that kind of work, in your area, and who are currently available.
-Not a list of 200 results you have to scroll through.
+Baubiber then matches your project to professionals who actually do that kind of work, in your area, currently available.
+Not a list of 200 results to scroll through.
 A curated shortlist of people who are genuinely relevant.

-The professionals see rich, well-documented projects — photos, AI analysis, scope, budget range — and can decide in seconds whether it’s worth their time.
+The professionals see rich, well-documented projects: photos, AI analysis, scope, budget range.
+They decide in seconds whether it’s worth their time.
 When they’re interested, they submit a proper offer.
 You compare offers side by side.
 You pick the one that fits.
 Done.

 Both sides win

 Homeowners get matched with vetted professionals who’ve seen the full picture before making contact.
 Professionals get pre-qualified, well-documented leads instead of noise.
-The entire cycle — from “I have a problem” to “I have an offer” — shrinks from weeks to days.
+The whole cycle, from “I have a problem” to “I have an offer”, shrinks from weeks to days.

 What makes this different

 There are platforms out there.
 MyHammer, Houzz, various local directories.
 I’ve used them.
-The fundamental issue is that most of them are just lead-generation tools — they blast your request to everyone and let the market sort it out.
+The issue is that most of them are lead-generation tools that blast your request to everyone and let the market sort it out.
 That’s how you end up with the pool guy quoting on your interior renovation.

 Baubiber is different because the AI layer does the heavy lifting upfront.
-By the time a professional sees your project, it’s already been analyzed, categorized, and matched.
-And by the time you see an offer, the professional has already reviewed detailed documentation of your project.
+By the time a professional sees your project, it’s already been analysed, categorised, and matched.
+By the time you see an offer, the professional has already reviewed detailed documentation of your project.

 The other thing I care about: transparency.
 The platform shows you what similar projects cost in your area.
 It shows professionals’ past work.
 It gives both sides enough information to make a confident decision without the usual three weeks of back-and-forth.